Nethereum/TestChains/pantheon-IBFT-linux/GettingStartedBinaries.md

-# Getting Started with Pantheon
+# Getting Started with Hyperledger-Besu

-After you download and unpackage Pantheon, display the command line help to confirm installation:
+After you download and unpackage Hyperledger-Besu, display the command line help to confirm installation:

 1. At the command line, change into the `pantheon-<release>` directory.